HashtagLegend/UltimatePong2.0/README.md

     b.
 Connect to the pi with putty or another terminal emulator<br>
     c.
 Navigate where you want the file to be located<br>
     d.
 Clone this project https://github.com/HashtagLegend/PongPiControllerUdpBroadcast.git<br>
-      - (the python script is also included in the project, but to make it easier to clone we've created another repo to clone from)<br>
+    e. (the python script is also included in the project, but to make it easier to clone we've created another repo to clone from)<br>
-    e.
+    f.
 Once its cloned, navigate to the folder<br>
-    f.
-Run the program with this command <br>
+    g.
+Run the program with this command: Python3 controller.py  <br>
-      - Python3 controller.py
   3. Open Powershell
     a.
 Navigate to the UltimatePong2.0/PongHtml folder<br>
     b.
 Open it in VS Code (code .)<br>